rydmike/flex_color_picker/README.md

 When `editUsesParsedPaste` property is `true`, the edit field will use the same color paste value parser that is used by the other paste actions when the input field is not in focus.
 This results in a paste action in the entry field that always fully replaces the content, with the parsed color value of the pasted string data.
-It does not paste in the string in the paste buffer into the text field, it changes it to its parsed value, converted back to a string.
+It does not paste in the string, in the paste buffer into the text field, it changes it to its parsed value, converted back to a string.
 Currently, this setting only impacts CTRL-V and CMD-V keyboard shortcut pasting on desktops.
 The paste on Android and iOS are not intercepted when this setting is true.
 The false setting is equivalent to past versions (1.x) default behavior when pasting strings into the code entry field.